Miffy's Simplicity

-The song is a love song Quan Yeomans wrote once he began dating Janet from Spiderbait.
+The song is a love song Quan Yeomans wrote once he began dating Janet English from Spiderbait.
 Yeomans said "This is probably the only real love song I have ever written.
 We stopped playing it for the simple reason that when love affairs end the love songs written about them tend to ring a little hollow for the troubadour whose heart has faltered.
 I do, however, still really like the song's odd chord progressions, bass tone and its cute, romance lyrics scattered over heavily distorted guitars.
 It is actually one of the few vocal takes of mine that I think works on the record."